 GitHub has become the central online platform for much of open source, hosting most open source code repositories.
 With this popularity, the public digital traces of GitHub are now a valuable means to study teamwork and collaboration.
-In many ways, however, GitHub is a convenience sample.
-We need to assess its representativeness, particularly how GitHub's design may alter the working patterns of its users.
-Here we develop a novel, extensive sample of public open source project repositories outside of centralized platforms like GitHub.
+In many ways, however, GitHub is a convenience sample, and may not be representative of open source development off the platform.
+Here we develop a novel, extensive sample of public open source project repositories outside of centralized platforms.
 We characterized these projects along a number of dimensions, and compare to a time-matched sample of corresponding GitHub projects.
-Compared to GitHub, these projects tend to have more collaborators, are maintained for longer periods, and tend to be more focused on academic and scientific problems.
+Our sample projects tend to have more collaborators, are maintained for longer periods, and tend to be more focused on academic and scientific problems.